rbowsley/lamplighthelp/source/21-1-1_Comm_Module-_Adding-_Editing_and_Deleting_Comm_Templates.markdown

 # 21.1.1  {{Comm}} Module: Adding, Editing and Deleting {{Comm}} Templates

-> {{Comm}} templates enable you to save frequently-used letters or emails so that you can use them to create new communications quickly and easily
+> {{Comm}} templates enable you to save frequently used letters or emails so that you can use them to create new communications quickly and easily